GPflow/GPflow/contributing.md

 - Only fixes one issue or adds one feature.
 - Makes the minimal amount of changes to the existing codebase.
-- Minimises the amount of changes to IPython notebooks (i.e. please do not commit notebooks which are simply re-run).

-All code that is destined for the master branch of GPflow goes through a PR.
-Only a small number of people can merge PRs onto the master branch (currently [Artem Artemev](https://github.com/awav), [James Hensman](https://github.com/jameshensman), [Alex Matthews](https://github.com/alexggmatthews), [Mark van der Wilk](https://github.com/markvdw) and [Alexis Boukouvalas](https://github.com/alexisboukouvalas)).
+All code goes through a PR; there are no direct commits to the master and develop branches.

 ## Tests and continuous integration

-GPflow is ~99% covered by the testing suite.
+GPflow is ~97% covered by the testing suite.
 We expect changes to code to pass these tests, and for new code to be covered by new tests.
-Currently, tests are run by travis and coverage is reported by codecov.
+Currently, tests are run by CircleCI and coverage is reported by codecov.
+Pull requests should aim to have >97% *patch* coverage (i.e., all the lines that are *changing* should be covered by tests).

 ## Documentation